rbren/vizzy/test/e2e/cases/c02/debug/visualizations/2/0/create-visualization/request.md

 ## Plan

 Please plan the implementation step-by-step.
 Include sample code wherever possible.
 Specifically:
-* Describe how to parse the data string described below, e.g. using `d3.csvParse`, `JSON.parse`, or using an XML parser
+* Describe how to parse the data string described below, e.g. using `d3.csvParse`, `JSON.parse`, an XML parser, or using a custom parsing function if it's in a different format
 * Describe how to transform the data into a shape and format that will be easiest to work with when creating the visualization, and provide sample code
 * Describe the structure of the transformed data
 * Describe how to sanitize the data, to ensure that any null or missing values are removed before being passed to D3